Editor’s note: This case study was originally published in 2019. It has been updated for accuracy and to reflect modern practices.

 In short, after pruning blog content from HST’s subdomain, the site saw some impressive results:

 - 64% increase in strategic content revenue

 While a full-on audit of the site’s vast amount of catalog content could yield similar but larger improvements, even our limited blog pruning scope alone allowed the best content on the site to stand out in terms of overall quality — and to get recognized by Google’s algorithm with better rankings.

 What HomeScienceTools.com Had to Say

-In other words: this was a crucial part of a larger overall growth framework for improving performance, and it provided tangible and significant results to meet the brand’s needs.
+In other words, our content pruning initiative was a crucial part of a larger overall growth framework for improving website performance, and it provided tangible and significant results to meet the brand’s needs.

-The big idea here is: if a page doesn’t bring you value through total traffic, conversions, or links pointing to it, then it’s dragging down the potential benefits provided by quality pages that do carry their own weight.
+If a page doesn’t bring you value through total traffic, conversions, or links pointing to it, then it’s dragging down the potential benefits provided by high pages that do carry their own weight.

-In that case, pruning the low performing content can (and should) be seen as a business decision to stop flow of resources (link equity) to a part of the business that doesn’t bring value.
+In that case, pruning the low-performing content can (and should) be seen as a business decision to stop the flow of resources (link equity) to a part of the business that doesn’t bring value.